openstack-archive/interop/lexicon.rst

 Flagged Test
-  A test that does not provide consistent results in the field and it not required for vendor self-test * Self-test - process by which a vendor runs tests against their product or service without 3rd party observation.
+  A test that does not provide consistent results in the field and it not required for vendor self-test.

+Self-test
+  Process by which a vendor runs tests against their product or service without 3rd party observation.

 Certify or Accredit
   DefCore does not do any of these things for OpenStack clouds.
 These